-DIRECTIONS:
+- DIRECTIONS:

-- 1. For best results, surfaces should be clean and dry. - 2.
-Cut nozificand apply a continuous 1/16" to 1/4" (2 to 6mm) bead of silicone to one surface, surrounding all bolt holes.
+1. For best results, surfaces should be clean and dry - Cut nozzle and apply a continuous 1/16" to 1/4" (2 to 6mm) bead of silicone to one surface, surrounding all bolt holes.
 Assemble parts immediately while silicone is still wet.
-Finger - tighten until material begins to squeeze out around flange. - Let dry for one hour then tighten to torque specifications.
-Allow 24 hours to fully cure before filling with fluids or returning to service. - Anow 24 hours to fully cu Replace cap after use. - NOTE: Not recommended for use on head gaskets or parts in contact with gasoline.
+Finger tighten until material begins to squeeze out around flange. - 3.
+Let dry for one hour then tighten to torque specifications. - Allow 24 hours to fully cure before filling with fluids or returning to service. - 5.
+Replace cap after use

+NOTE: Not recommended for use on head gaskets or parts in contact with gasoline.